itpp-labs/website-addons/web_login_background/doc/index.rst

 * add several images:

   * From menu ``[[ Settings ]] >> Technical >> Database Structure >> Attachments`` create a new image attachment
-  * In the attachment form put a checkmark in the "Use as login page background" checkbox and click on ``[Save]`` button
+  * In the attachment form put a checkmarks in the "Use as login page background" and the "Is public document" checkboxes and click on ``[Save]`` button

 Usage
 =====